The-NoiSy-BoY/Kotlin-JavaFX-Gradle-SimpleSetup/README.md

 **Kotlin plugin used: 1.4.32**

 **Gradle version used: 5.3.1**
-(You can check steps to check Gradle version in _Steps to Implement_)
+(You can check steps to check Gradle version in _Steps to Implement_ section)

 **IntelliJ Idea IDE**